 - Drop tablespoonfuls of flour mixture into the pot, spacing dumplings evenly.
 Cover pot and reduce heat to simmer.
 Steam dumplings 8 to 10 minutes.
 Remove cover and stir in peas.
 Cook until peas are warmed through, about 1 minute.
 Taste test and add salt and/or pepper, if needed.
 Serve, garnish with extra parsley, and enjoy!

 Thanks for stopping by!
-Hope you enjoy this Healthier Chicken and Dumplings Recipe!
+Hope you enjoy this clean eating Healthier Chicken and Dumplings Recipe!